DAzBjax/WorkTime/README.md

 How it works :
  1. Every 1000ms -> Track 'active form header' and it '.exe' -> filter this data by \WCards\X-Category\ExeName.txt -> Add into filtered 'Category'
+ 2. Load filters only on OnApplicationStart.
- 2. Saves data every 10s or OnApplicationExit only for changed processes.
+ 3. Saves data every 10s or OnApplicationExit only for changed processes.
- 3. Re-Filters TODAY data only OnApplicationRestart.
+ 4. Filters TODAY data only OnApplicationStart.
+ 5. All times saved in ms